seosgithub/BooJS/README.md

 #### DESCRIPTION
 The following options are available:
- * `-e` - Pass a javascript statement to execute after the file (if a file is provided).
-Will terminate pipe if this is provided.
+ * `-e` - Pass a javascript statement to execute after the file (if a file is provided) and then immediately terminate.
  * `-v` - Verify that a file contains no javascript syntax errors.
-Returns 0 if there are no errors. calling the statement.
+Returns 0 if there are no errors.

 #### EXAMPLES
 Open a standard headless javascript browser 'REPL'